 “In the human body, the tau protein also undergoes this ‘scrambling’ reaction,” Robinson said.
 “When tau proteins change structure, the brain’s cells can no longer function as they are meant to.
 Unfortunately, you can’t unscramble the egg — or the tau protein.”

 Robinson’s lab looks at how and when the tau proteins go awry to try to understand the turning point.
 By identifying what causes the brain’s tau proteins to malfunction, Robinson hopes to develop preventative measures and future treatments for those afflicted with neurodegenerative diseases.

 In joining Carnegie Mellon, Robinson said she looks forward to collaborating across the College of Engineering and the university at large to solve these problems.

 “One of the strengths of Carnegie Mellon is its focus on innovation, and the technology it develops from interdisciplinary collaborations,” Robinson said.
 “There are so many strengths around the university that my lab and the department as a whole can leverage, and the collegiality among all of our faculty has me excited to get started.”

-Robinson received her Ph.D. from the University of Illinois at Urbana-Champaign, and received her B.S. and M.S. at Johns Hopkins University.
+Robinson received her Ph.D. from the University of Illinois at Urbana-Champaign, and received her bachelor’s and master’s degrees. at Johns Hopkins University.
 She has received national accolades, including the NSF Presidential Early Career Award for Science and Engineering (PECASE) Award, the ACS BIOT Perlman Award, the AIChE SBE Biotechnology Progress Award for Excellence in Biological Engineering Publication, and election as an AIChE Fellow.